cdxcore.subdir#

 • return_cache_uid : bool, default False

 If True, then the decorated function will return a tuple uid, result where uid is the unique filename generated for this function call, and where result is the actual result from the function, cached or not.
+This uid is thread-safe.

 Usage: